RaNCer533/Method-of-determining-the-functional-zoning-of-the-territory-and-classification-of-zones/README.md

 ### Component 1: Raster Image Classification

-This component focuses on classifying raster images using K-nearest neighbors (KNN) and vector data.
+This method focuses on classifying raster images using K-nearest neighbors (KNN) and vector data.
 Key steps include:

 - **Loading Raster and Vector Data**: The toolkit reads raster images (e.g., TIFF files) and vector data (e.g., GeoJSON files) to extract relevant features.
 - **Feature Extraction**: It extracts pixel values from the raster data based on the geometries defined in the vector data.